aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/20-create-project/100-cdk-init.md

 installed, which is fine for this workshop):

 ```
+Applying project template app for typescript
+Initializing a new git repository...
+Executing npm install...
+npm notice created a lockfile as package-lock.json.
+You should commit this file.
+npm WARN tst@0.1.0 No repository field.
+npm WARN tst@0.1.0 No license field.

 # Welcome to your CDK TypeScript project!

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`)